alvianpratama00/portfolio/aboutme.md

 # Alvian Pratama

-A hardworking and motivated person that acquired some knowledge in Statistics, Data Analysis, and Business Management <br /> <br />
+A hardworking and motivated individual with foundational knowledge in Statistics, Data Analysis, and Business Management <br /> <br />

 ## Experiences <br />